leoparenti/ColorAutoGen/README.md

 --type:<optional>
     type of asset generator use (for now only color)

-All three options are required for the command to run.
+Three options are required for the command to run.
 For more details use: color-autogen --help

 ```
 # Autogen sample package: